-Fear that weight gain will happen or might never stop is one of the top reasons people go back and forth with recovery from diet trauma and disordered eating recovery efforts all the time.
+It’s an understandable question to ask during recovery, given we were all taught weight gain is the worst thing ever.
+Fear that weight gain will happen or might never stop is one of the top reasons people bounce in and out of recovery from diet trauma and disordered eating all the time.

-And children don’t tend to be adult mature body proportions even if, let’s say you have a sixth-grader who is six foot tall.
+And children don’t tend to have a mature adult body proportions even if, let’s say you have a sixth-grader who is six foot tall.
 Even if they’re six-foot-tall, they just don’t have a mature adult body yet.
-They won’t be totally filled out into it in that mature kind of way that men typically are, let’s say after 25 years old
+They won’t totally fill out into it in that mature adult kind of way that men typically are, until around 25 years old.

 All this being said, we are not going to grow without noticing it and there will always be a reason if we do.